 1. Helps to retain top talent

 The competition for talent in the corporate world is intense.
 Every company wants to hire and retain quality talent.
-Many HR professionals believe that the trend will continue, spreading to other industries.

 2. Earns trust

 The first day can be daunting for a new employee.
 The individual often does not know what he’s supposed to do, where to go, who to consult, or how to perform specific tasks.

 A solid orientation program helps new employees learn more about their roles and also enlightens them on organizational practices.
 A new employee will feel more valued if, for example, he’s taken to meet the executive leadership team.

 One common phrase among employees who quit is that they don’t usually quit the job but the company.
 Without orientation, a new employee frequently struggles to find his place among co-workers.
 The individual may also find it challenging to interact with management, especially if they’re not sure of how to deliver on expectations.